what does brand voice mean?

 And that’s what voice is all about.

 So it might be simpler to think about it as your tone of voice.
 How you’re delivering your words.
-And you can use tone when you’re speaking, yeah, but also when you’re writing!
+And you can use tone when you’re speaking, of course, but also when you’re writing!

 We have a handful of tools at our disposal to infer meaning in written language – punctuation, capitalization, text styles like bold and italic, and yes, even emojis. 🍆